Fiddlekins/fidbot2/README.md

 - `<user>` will be replaced by a discord mention of the user who posted the message this is in reply to

 The regex patterns use the following [syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions) but with some restrictions, mainly the inability to use the forward and back referencing.
 This is to avoid you cretins submitting a hilarious combination of regex and input that locks the bot up computing the result for all eternity in what's known as a ReDoS attack.
+Actually the exact syntax is described [here](https://github.com/google/re2/wiki/Syntax) but this is probably harder to understand and mostly the same as the other link.

 It is worth noting that when there are multiple matching rules, only three will be executed.
 It prioritises user specific rules over generic rules, and within each category it prioritises by how recently created the rule is.